-What exactly does a speech therapist do?
-In a nutshell;
+What exactly does a speech language therapist (SLP) do?

 - Qualifications to be a speech therapist include a state license to practice and no less than a Master’s degree.

 - Speech therapists often work directly with children and parents to help integrate treatment methods/progress into everyday life at home.

 Speech therapy might seem like it’s solely for those with articulation difficulties (due to lisps or stuttering etc), but it actually aims to alleviate a number of speech and communication problems.
 This includes both written and spoken forms of communication (e.g. auditory processing disorder, dyspraxia, and dyslexia).
 The terms speech language pathologist and speech therapist can be used interchangeably.

 An SLP will first establish the particular language/communication difficulties that their client is experiencing.
 They will then attempt to identify any underlying cause (like developmental disorder) before finally deciding on the most effective treatment path.
 Oftentimes, however, parents may receive a diagnosis from a doctor with a referral to a speech therapist visit.
 SLPs enable children to improve upon and hone their skills through the use of evidence-based treatment methods.

 SLPs Treat Problems Such as:

 - Fluency: Stuttering and difficulty in speech flow

 - Oral feeding difficulties: Problems with drooling, eating, and swallowing